jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05.md

 For the Minerall of Gold, is distinct from the Minerall of Silver: so also is the Minerall of Silver from that of Copper: and the Minerall of Copper from that of Iron: so the Minerall of Iron from that of Tinne, and Lead, and so of the rest.

-No man can deny, but that the Minerall, and all Metallick bodies of Mines, which lie hid in the earth,[Pg 124] may be known by art of Chiromancy by their exteriour signes.
+No man can deny, but that the Minerall, and all metallic bodies of Mines, which lie hid in the earth,[Pg 124] may be known by art of Chiromancy by their exteriour signes.
 That is, the Chiromancy of Mines, Veines, and Conduits, &c. by which not only those things, which being hid within them, are brought forth, but also a certaine depth, and richnesse of the Mine, and plenty of Metall is manifested.

 In this Chiromancy, 3 things are necessary to be known, viz. the age, depth, and breadth of the veins, as hath been said a little before of hearbs.
 For by how much the older the veins are, by so much the richer, and more augmented are the Mines.